moxiegirl/getstarted/content/windows/step_six.md

 1. Place your cursor at the prompt in the Boot2Docker terminal window.

-2. Make sure you are in desktop.
+2. Make sure you are in `testdocker` folder.

-        $ cd ~/Desktop
+        $ cd ~/Desktop/testdocker

 3. Type `docker images` to list the images you currently have on your local machine.